nlgranger/SeqTools/docs/index.rst

 concieved with **delayed evaluation** in mind to help setup and test chained transformation pipelines very quickly.
 It also supports **slice based indexing** and **assignment** when possible so that you can forget that you are not working with lists directly!
+Finally it features **prefetching** with either threads or processes to maximize computation speed.

 Delayed (aka lazy or ondemand) evaluation is easily understood by looking at this example: